Top 7 Most Polluting Industries in 2023

 Like the graphics on this page?
 Please feel free to use them – they can all be found, alongside a full infographic of the article, in this Google Drive.
 All we ask is that you credit us with a backlink back to this page – thanks!

-This reliance on fossil fuels means that energy use in buildings – for things like electricity and heating – contributed to 17.5% of global GHG emissions, according to Our World In Data.
-For context, 85% of UK homes currently use natural gas for heating – though this should change now that the government has proposed a gas boiler ban.
-This new legislation should encourage more UK households to switch to greener alternatives, such as heat pumps or infrared heating panels.
+With this continued use of fossil fuels, it means that buildings regularly using electricity and heating contributed to 17.5% of global GHG emissions, according to Our World in Data.
+For context, 85% of UK homes currently use natural gas for heating – though this should change now that 80% of gas boilers will be reduced by 2035, as announced by the government.

 Data from Our World in Data